How to Plan Your First Look Wedding Photos

 WALK UP BEHIND

 This is probably the most common way to do a first look.
 One partner stands with their back to you.
-You walk up to them, tap them on the shoulder and they turn around and see you.
+You walk up to them, and you can either tap them on the shoulder or call to them and they turn around and see you.

 WALK UP TO